-War Thunder is a game that constantly shifts between moments of elation and betrayal.
+War Thunder, one of the best tank games, constantly shifts between moments of elation and betrayal.
 However strategic you are, only one or two shots separates you from a swift and unceremonious death – never more so than when engaged in ground combat.

 Tank combat in War Thunder is a perilous and daunting prospect from the off, a slow and deliberate engagement that can be over in seconds if you make a poor choice.
 And if you don’t know which tank best suits your needs you’ll face a never-ending cycle of spending five minutes getting to the battle zone only to be greeted with a one-shot fatality.
 Ouch.